 After prayer and pondering, I’ve decided to refocus this blog.
 Over the years I’ve slipped from excavating to discovering Christ in Christianity to one of writing more of a general topics blog.
 Starting tomorrow, I’m shifting back.
 I hope you’ll be blessed by this change.
 It’s a small change but one that takes us back to the genesis of this site.

 I decided to start this blog after one of my sons said he was struggling with his faith.
-Specifically, he felt that Scriptures did not align.
+Specifically, he felt that the Scriptures did not align.
 He began calling himself a “red letter” Christian, believing the words of Jesus, printed in red, were true, but he questioned the veracity of everything else.

 I understand his perspective, especially in our world where people have confidence that they can reasonably understand anything just by Googling it.
 If we’re looking for a hotel review or the best deal for new tires or even learning about Lupus on WebMD, Googling is entirely valid.
 However, this is not the case when tackling 1st-century events that have spawned two thousand years of commentary covering every nook and cranny of the divine Word of God.